nhost/nhost/docs/docs/reference/cli.md

 sidebar_position: 4
 ---

-This section is a reference for the command available in the Nhost CLI.
+This section is a reference for the command available in the [Nhost CLI](/platform/cli).

-To get started with the CLI we recommend reading our [general documentation for the CLI](/platform/cli).

 ## init